From Genesis 37-47.

 Joseph’s story, as told in the Bible, is a beautiful illustration of how God’s purpose can be found in our pain.
-If we could understand that there is always a reason why He allows pain in our lives, we would be able to endure anything.
+If we could understand that there is always a reason He allows suffering in our lives, we would be able to endure anything.
 Before we deal with that though, I want to give you a different perspective of Joseph’s story.
-Let us approach it from his viewpoint: without the knowledge God’s intentions.
+Let us approach it from his viewpoint: without the knowledge of God’s intentions.

 Joseph was an ordinary person with an ordinary life.
 Long before the dreams, he had witnessed the death of his mother Rachel as a little boy and it made him even closer to his father.
 By the time he was seventeen, life was somewhat better.
 Somewhat I say, because although he was the favorite child of Jacob, his brothers did not get along with him.
 Most of them were half-brothers and had grown up seeing their father show special affection to Joseph.
 They initially disliked him but soon that dislike turned to hatred.

 Joseph felt more isolated every day; his brothers avoided him, whispered when they saw him and often ridiculed his honesty and integrity.
 He really did not do anything to warrant that treatment but he at least had the love and support of his father.
-Jacob knew that his sons did not like Joseph but had no idea just how much they detested him.
+Jacob knew his sons did not like Joseph but had no idea just how much they detested him.

 Having to live with ten elder brothers most of whom were hostile to him was not easy.
 He endured it but around this time he had the dreams.
 These dreams reaffirmed him.
 Jacob had already given his son a special coat that made him feel like a prince, and now God seemed to say, I see how they treat you and I see how you try to do what is right; I will make you great.
 Of course his brothers only hated him more when he shared the dreams, but his father considered what he said.